awdtyo/MNIST-Prediction/README.md

 # MNIST Digit Classification using a Feedforward Neural Network

-This repository contains a simple Feedforward Neural Network (FFNN) implementation in Keras/TensorFlow for classifying handwritten digits from the MNIST dataset.
+Implementation of a simple Feedforward Neural Network (FFNN) implementation in Keras/TensorFlow for classifying handwritten digits from the MNIST dataset.

 ## Project Overview